robscharf/robscharf.github.io/content/posts/april-28.md

 ![jewel-jsfilter](/images/uv/jewel-jsfilter.png)

-After removing the necessary code, which we initially uncovered during the [[#Identifying vulnerabilities]] phase, we forward the new script to our browser.
+After removing the necessary code, which we initially uncovered during the Identifying Vulnerabilities phase, we forward the new script to our browser.
 We can then successfully upload our `njs-shell.jpg` file to the server.

 In order to confirm our success, we can run another `gobuster` scan, which confirms the existence of `LED.jpg` in the `/content` directory.